MJKWoolnough/ics/README.md

 }
 ```

-Timezone provide a group of components that defines a time zone
+Timezone provide a group of components that defines a time zone.

 #### type Todo